kfjahnke/envutil/README.md

-# envutil - a utility program to convert between lat/lon and cubemap environment maps and extract partial images from them
+# envutil - a utility program to process oriented images and environments

 This is a stand-alone repository for envutil, which started out as a demo program for my library [zimt](https://github.com/kfjahnke/zimt).
 The program has grown beyond the limits of what I think is sensible for a demo program, and I also think it's a useful tool.

-This program takes a 2:1 lat/lon environment or a 1:6 cubemap image as input and produces output in the specified orientation, projection, field of view and extent.
+This program takes a 2:1 lat/lon environment, a 1:6 cubemap image or a set of several 'facet' images as input and produces output in the specified orientation, projection, field of view and extent.
 For CL arguments, try 'envutil --help'.
 Panorama photographers may not be familiar with the term 'lat/lon environment' - to them, this is a 'full spherical panorama' or 'full equirect'.
 The difference is merely terminology, both are the same.
-Cubemaps are rarely used in panorama photography, but I aim at reviving them by building a code base to process them efficiently, honing the standard, and integrating processing of single-image cubemap format (as it is used by envutil) into [lux](https://bitbucket.org/kfj/pv), my image and panorama viewer - currently lux cubemaps need six separate images and a special litle script and the code is less optimized than the code I offer here.
+Cubemaps are rarely used in panorama photography, but I aim at reviving them by building a code base to process them efficiently, honing the standard, and integrating processing of single-image cubemap format (as it is used by envutil) into [lux](https://bitbucket.org/kfj/pv), my image and panorama viewer.
 The single-image cubemap format I process in envutil leans on the openEXR standard as far as the order and orientation of the cube face images is concerned: the images are expected stacked vertically (in this sequence: left, right, top, bottom, front, back; top and bottom align with the 'back' image), but the precise geometry of the images may differ